ThisIsJustARandomGuy/dobson-star-tracker/README.md

 + Optional: Two Buttons; Each requires one additional digital pin
 + Optional: A GPS module; Requires either a free TX/RX pin pair or two digital pins

+## 3D Files

+The printable files can be found at: https://www.thingiverse.com/thing:3851307

+These include .stl and .step files

 ## Serial Commands
 + :HLP# Print available Commands
 + :GR# Get Right Ascension